10 Reasons Timeshares Are A Bad Deal

 You Must Pay Annual Timeshare Fees

 Read the contract when you buy a timeshare.
-You will pay a lot of money year-to-year for ancillary timeshare fees.
+You may pay a lot more annually for ancillary timeshare fees, which include $1,000-timeshare maintenance fees for cleaning, repairs, paperwork, and so on.

 Depending on the timeshare contract you sign, you will probably pay for various other fees as well.